-These rules also apply to installations of LED luminaires supplied by Class 2 power and data communication circuits, i.e. PoE (Power over Ethernet) required by the provisions of the Ontario Building Code or Rules 30-500 to 30-510.
+These Rules also apply to installations of LED luminaires, supplied by Class 2 power and data communication circuits [i.e., PoE (Power over Ethernet)], required by the provisions of the Ontario Building Code in buildings of residential occupancy.

 Installation of LED luminaires may consist of a complete LED lighting system or be an assembly of individual products.